 Yes.
 The HPV vaccine does not offer total protection against all the cancer-causing types of HPV; hence, a Pap test is still an effective way for the early detection and treatment of cervical cancer.
 With this, we recommend you go through the usually HPV and Pap test so that your cells can be studied for any changes that may lead to cervical cancer.

-We strongly advise that you get the HPV vaccine at Medical Express Clinic in London or any other clinic, health facility, private nurses and doctors within your locality.
+We strongly advise that you get the HPV vaccine from any clinic, health facility, private nurses and doctors within your locality.

 It usually costs about £150 to get a dose of HPV vaccine at Medical Express Clinic in London though there may be an extra charge for the administration.
 However, this is just an estimate, so we advise you to make enquires about the full cost before proceeding to get the vaccine.
 It is of advantage that many health insurance companies cover the HPV vaccine.
 People without health insurance can also take advantage of the available programmes to help them get the vaccine with little or no cost.